Marco Warren: International career

-Marco Warren made his debut for the Bermuda national football team on 8 March 2015 in a 3–0 victory over Grenada.
+Warren made his debut for the senior national team on 8 March 2015 in a 3–0 victory over Grenada.
 He got an assist and was only stopped from scoring on his debut by a last ditch tackle from a Grenada defender.
-He has gone on to receive nine official caps for Bermuda.
+He went on to receive nine official caps for Bermuda.

-Trivia
+Personal life and death

-He is the son of former Bermuda National Footballer and Boulevard Blazers midfielder Dwight Warren, has two sisters, and he lists Ronaldinho as his favorite footballer.
+Warren was the son of former Bermuda national footballer and Boulevard Blazers midfielder Dwight Warren.
+He had two sisters, and listed Ronaldinho as his favourite footballer.

+Warren was killed in a hit-and-run collision on 14 May 2023, aged 29.
+He was discovered with severe head injuries on North Shore Road in Hamilton Parish and died a short time later at King Edward VII Memorial Hospital.

+Months following the fatal collision, Warren's family (aided by the Bermuda Police Service) plead with the public for any information surrounding his death.
+Shortly thereafter, former local Senator and Junior Minister for Health, National Security and Transport, Curtis Richardson, was charged with causing the death of Marco Warren by driving without due care and attention.
+Senior magistrate Maxanne Anderson released Mr. Richardson on $25,000 bail with surety and the matter is set to return to the courts in December 2023.